Posted on: Mar 27, 2023 | 3 mins | Written by: HDFC ERGO Team

 Rash driving on the road can turn out to be a hazard for everyone.
 Activities such as rapidly and constantly changing lanes without an indicator, exceeding the speed limits by a considerable margin, and maintaining that speed are a couple of examples.
 Bike riders not only put their own safety at risk but others as well.

 It is one of the oldest issues in the book.
 A lot of us would have witnessed people jumping signals.
 Yet such instances also lead to a lot of accidents.
-Since people are not expecting another person from the opposite lane, it leads to accidents.
+Since people do not expect another person to come from the opposite lane, it leads to accidents.
 Also, the penalty for jumping signals is quite steep now.
 To avoid any unwanted injuries and penalties, wait for the signal to become before you start riding again.

 Penalties for different traffic violations